Prof. Dr. Brian Johnstone

 controlling its responses.
 Int J Mol Sci.
 2019;20(3). pii: E484. doi: 10.3390/ijms20030484.

 3) Pattappa G, Schewior R, Hofmeister I, Seja J, Zellner J, Johnstone B, Docheva D, Angele P. Physioxia has a beneficial effect on cartilage matrix production in interleukin-1 beta inhibited Mesenchymal Stem Cell chondrogenesis.
 Cells [in revision].

-SP3 (Richter) - the miRNA project that has already resulted in a publication (see below).
+SP3 (Richter) - The miRNA project that resulted in a publication (see below).

 One of the objectives of DFG grants like ExCarBon is to draw researchers together, and lead to the expansion of science to produce other fundable science and ultimately contribute to the translation of new therapies.
 ExCarBon has succeeded in expanding the collaborative efforts between al the groups involved.